Jason Hairston's hunting gear firm Kuiu has some famous customers

 "I've actually had a unique opportunity to become friends with both of them and Don Junior and I are going on a hunting trip this coming summer," he said.

-Metallica's James Hatfield has also wrapped one of his guitars in Kuiu's camouflage material.
+Metallica's James Hetfield has also wrapped one of his guitars in Kuiu's camouflage material.

 "People just want to be associated with a cool brand -- hunting has never really had a cool brand to be associated with until now," Hairston said.